You knew this was coming, right? Part Two

 Earlier this week, I responded to an op-ed in which Jay Kaganoff said conservatives should call on Justice Clarence Thomas to resign.
 I distinguished the Thomas-Anita Hill controversy from recent cases of sex harassment charges against public figures in three ways.

 First, Thomas categorically denied Hill’s allegations.
 Second, no one other than Hill testified that Thomas engaged in inappropriate behavior.
-Third, Hill never even accused Thomas of sexual touching or of demanding sex in exchange for career advancement, and the things she did accuse him of don’t amount to sexual harassment under the law.
+Third, Hill never accused Thomas of sexual touching or of demanding sex in exchange for career advancement, and the things she did accuse him of don’t amount to sexual harassment under the law.

 My post, which came in at nearly 1,000 words, did not discuss the question of Anita Hill’s credibility.
 Carrie Severino takes up that matter at NRO’s Bench Memos.
 It’s a long post, but well worth reading in full.